Willow Rosenberg: Comic series (since 2007)

 Subsequent to Buffy's television finale, Dark Horse Comics collaborated with Joss Whedon to produce a canonical comic book continuation of the series, Buffy the Vampire Slayer Season Eight (2007–11), written by Whedon and many other writers from the television series.
 Unfettered by the practical limitations of casting or a television special effects budget, Season Eight explores more fantastic storylines, characters, and abilities for Willow.
 Willow's cover art is done by Jo Chen, and Georges Jeanty and Karl Moline produce character artwork and provide alternative covers.
 It was followed by two closely interlinked sequels, Buffy the Vampire Slayer Season Nine and Angel & Faith (both 2012–14).
 Willow features at different times in both series, as well as in her own spin-off miniseries.
 Jeanty continues to provide Willow's likeness in Season Nine, while Rebekah Isaacs and Brian Ching are the primary pencillers of Angel & Faith and Willow: Wonderland respectively.
 While Season Nine and Angel & Faith are substantially less fantastical in tone than Season Eight, Willow's spin-off is high fantasy and focuses on her journey through magical alternate worlds.

 Willow appears to Buffy and Xander, who are in charge of thousands of Slayers, a year after the destruction of Sunnydale.
 Willow reveals a host of new abilities including being able to fly and absorbing others' magic to deconstruct it.
 The Big Bad of Season Eight is a being named Twilight who is bent on destroying magic in the world.
 A one-shot comic dedicated to Willow's story was released in 2009 titled Willow: Goddesses and Monsters.
 It explores the time she took away to discover more about her magical powers, under the tutelage of a half-woman half-snake demon named Aluwyn.
 Willow is still involved with Kennedy through Season Eight, but becomes intimate with Aluwyn while they are together.
 She also continues to deal with grief from Tara's death, and struggles with the dark forces of magic that put her in opposition to Buffy.
 At the conclusion of the season, Buffy destroys an object, a seed, that is the source of the magic in the world, leaving Willow powerless.
 Whedon divulged that recovering her magical abilities will become Willow's "personal obsession" in a miniseries where she will be the central character.

+Other publications

+Willow returns to Sunnydale in Kendare Blake’s young adult novels, Buffy: The Next Generation Series.
+This trilogy is a sequel series to the television show and focuses on Frankie Rosenberg, Willow’s daughter.